-- Indian Polity In UPSC Exam
+- Weightage of Indian Polity in the UPSC Exam

-Indian Polity In UPSC Exam
+Indian Polity in UPSC Exam

-Weightage Of Indian Polity In UPSC Exam
+Weightage of Indian Polity in the UPSC Exam

 UPSC Mains Exam has a separate section for Indian Polity in the form of GS-2 Paper consisting of topics like Governance, Constitution, Polity, Social Justice, and International Relations.

-Studying polity for prelims and mains general studies paper 2 is compulsory for everyone, but polity remains one of the most preferred UPSC optional subjects among the aspirants.
+Studying polity for prelims and mains General Studies Paper-2 is compulsory for everyone, but polity remains one of the most preferred UPSC optional subjects among the aspirants.

-Advantages Of Indian Polity In UPSC
+Advantages of Indian Polity in UPSC

-You can read and learn Indian Polity without getting bored because it’s a fact that we all are surrounded by political debates and news filled with political discussions around everyday events of national and international interest.
+Polity is quite a relevant subject to our everyday life as compared to other subjects in UPSC Exam.
+You can read and learn it without getting bored because it’s a fact that we all are surrounded by political debates & schemes around everyday events of national and international interest.

 Since polity overlaps with current affairs and is related to everyday events, you have something to write in almost every question.

-Disadvantages Of Taking Indian Polity As An Optional Subject
+Disadvantages of Taking Indian Polity as an Optional Subject

 - Because of its advantages, it is also a highly-competitive optional subject for the UPSC Civil Services Exam.

 - It is very important to first understand the Constitution of India.
 The Constitution is the source point of Indian Polity as every other concept is connected directly or indirectly to it.
-Reading and understanding the Constitution of India will help you greatly with your exam preparation.
+Reading and understanding the Constitution will help you greatly with your exam preparation.

 You can use relevant facts and figures which you have learned specifically during your Prelims stage in your Mains answer as well.
 The use of facts and figures plays a crucial role to support your opinions and right a well-informed and thoughtful answer.